A VGA connector is found on many AV components, and is mainly used for connecting computers with your equipment.

 Also, depending on the native resolution of your TV and the output capabilities of the graphics card in your computer, you may not be able to fill the whole screen with a sharp image as the output resolution may not match the TV exactly.

 If you are using a laptop, then you will usually need to press a combination of keys to send the image to the TV - for example function + F7.
 This will vary between models and so consult your manual.

-Sending a computer image to your television is more difficult if you have a VGA port on your computer, but you don't have a VGA connection on your TV.
-You cannot connect VGA to component, or VGA to HDMI, as these connections require different types of video signals.
-You will have to buy a converter box if you need to do this and these can be expensive.
+Sending a computer image to your television is more difficult if you have a VGA port on your computer, but you don't have a VGA connection on your TV - or vice-versa.